 Both silverside and herring are highly abundant in the nearshore regions of the GoM in the summer.
 However, their differing life history strategies and the relative position of the GoM to their overall distributions (northern half of range for silverside, southern half of range for herring), could lead to opposing responses to increasing temperatures.
 Increases in nearshore GoM surface temperatures may be advantageous to silverside growth and reproduction, while conversely altering patterns of nearshore habitat use and reducing the growth of herring.
 In this study, we use 11 years of summer beach seine data collected in Casco Bay, Maine to explore the effect of nearshore temperature on the summer growth rates and relative abundances of herring and silverside.
 We also use these data to examine changes in spatiotemporal community structure.
-Seasonal warming and the linked phenology of nearshore species should result in juvenile stages of spring-spawning oceanodromous and diadromous fishes dominating species assemblages in the early summer, but summer-spawning oceanodromous fishes and nearshore residents dominating in the late summer.
+Seasonal warming and the linked phenology of nearshore species should result in juvenile stages of spring-spawning oceanodromous and diadromous fishes dominating species assemblages in the early summer.
+Alternatively, summer-spawning oceanodromous fishes and nearshore residents should dominate in the late summer.
 Average annual community composition across all of Casco Bay may shift from herring-dominated in cooler years to silverside-dominated in recent, warmer years.

 3 Methods